emberjs/rfcs/text/1027-ember-data-schema-service.md

  * Represents a field that is a reference to
  * another resource.
  *
- * This is the legacy version of the `ResourceField`
+ * This is the legacy version of the `ResourceField`.
- * type, and is used to represent fields that were
  */
 export type LegacyBelongsToField = {
   kind: 'belongsTo';